-The Langtang region trek is located towards the north of Kathmandu valley.
+The Langtang region trek is located towards the north of Kathmandu Valley.
 The scenery in this area is spectacular and the trek is more adventurous as fewer tourists visit the area.
 To the west of Langtang is the Ganesh Himal with a range of 6,000 to 7,000 meters.
 Sherpas and Tamangs are the main ethnic groups that reside here.
 The forest in the region has temperate and sub-alpine vegetation.
-The wildlife of the region includes migratory birds, Deer, Monkey, Thar, and Pica.
+The wildlife of the region includes migratory birds, Deer, monkeys, Thar, and Pica.
 The best time for trekking in the Langtang region is during spring and autumn.
 Most of the trekking routes in Helambu and Langtang are well served with tea houses that make even independent trekking possible.
 However, there are no such facilities available in the Ganesh Himal area or Ganja La.

 Attraction-People and Culture

 The people who live here are of Tibetan origin and call themselves Sherpas.
 They are, however, quite distinct from the Sherpas of Solukumbu both in terms of language as well as customs.
 Also found in large numbers are the Tamang people who also originated in Tibet but settled in Nepal considerably earlier than the Sherpas.

 The forests of Helambu and Langtang are prime examples of temperate and sub-alpine vegetation.
 The dense oak and pine forests on the trail up the Langtang region trek valley are of particular interest.
 As usual in this part of Nepal, the Rhododendrons form a spectacular display during spring.
 On the other hand, the wildlife in this area is dominated by many bird species with migratory birds using the Gosainkunda area as a temporary sanctuary.
 Look for Deer and Monkeys in the lower forests and, perhaps, Thar and Pica in the alpine hillsides.